simp/pupmod-simp-simp_kubernetes/README.md

 If you find any issues, they may be submitted to our [bug tracker](https://simp-project.atlassian.net/).

-**FIXME:** Ensure the *This is a SIMP module* section is correct and complete, then remove this message!

 This module is optimally designed for use within a larger SIMP ecosystem, but it can be used independently:

- * When included within the SIMP ecosystem, security compliance settings will be managed from the Puppet server.
+ * When included within the SIMP ecosystem, security compliance settings will be managed from the Puppet server, but only on the systems running kubernetes, not the content in kubernetes.
  * If used independently, all SIMP-managed security subsystems are disabled by default and must be explicitly opted into by administrators.
 Please review the parameters in